Have you ever heard the following from a customer…?

 So they want to 10X their income but don’t want to put in the 10% it’d take up front?

-In my mind I’m thinking…sorry, they must not want it that bad.
+In my mind I’m pretty sure they don’t want it bad enough.

 Let’s take a look at my own story, shall we?